 Gum disease is one of the most common oral health issues, yet it often develops quietly.
 Many people do not realize there is a problem until significant damage has already occurred.
-Understanding the early warning signs of gum disease can help you take action sooner, protect your smile, and avoid more serious complications down the road.
+Dr. Elizabeth Duling is here to help you understand the early warning signs of gum disease in Owen’s Cross Roads, AL. She can help you take action sooner, protect your smile, and avoid more serious complications down the road.

 Bleeding Gums

 One of the earliest and most common signs of gum disease is bleeding gums.
 If you notice blood when brushing or flossing, it may be tempting to dismiss it as brushing too hard.
-However, healthy gums do not bleed easily.
+But healthy gums don’t bleed easily.
 Persistent bleeding is often a sign of inflammation caused by bacteria at the gumline and should not be ignored.

 Redness and Swelling

 Healthy gums are firm and pale pink.
 Gums affected by early gum disease often appear red, swollen, or tender.
 This inflammation is the body’s response to bacterial irritation.
-Swollen gums may also feel uncomfortable when eating or brushing, making daily oral care more challenging and allowing the condition to worsen if left untreated.
+Swollen gums may also feel uncomfortable when eating or brushing.
+This gum problem can make daily oral care more challenging, and allow the condition to worsen if left untreated.

 Persistent Bad Breath